BieggerM/BieggerM/README.md

 ### Hi 👋 Welcome to this page

-Currently not looking for carrer opportunities.
+Currently not looking for career opportunities.

 <!--